 Apple Pay makes everything work seamlessly on the iPhone side thanks to global NFC and NFC switching.
-However the store reader cannot choose the Wallet card for you automatically, that’s why you have to say Suica, iD, QUICPay, etc. That’s why Apple Pay uses option (2) for Japan.
-When Apple Pay Octopus finally launches in Hong Kong, it will be the same deal.
-Users will have to say Octopus at checkout for Express Transit or tap a separate Octopus only reader.
+However the store reader cannot choose the Wallet card for you automatically, that’s why you have to say Suica, iD, QUICPay, etc. That’s why saying Apple Pay doesn’t work.

 The Contactless Point Card Difference and Inbound Apple Pay

 When checking out at a store with all the pieces in place: full spec POS system, trained staff, EMV, FeliCa, VAS, which is only at Lawson convenience stores, the ‘Apple Pay’ option here is for using PONTA or dPoint contactless reward cards with a convenient single tap operation.
 The Express Transit catch remains however; saying Apple Pay when Suica is your default Wallet card means you don’t get Express Transit checkout, you get Face/Touch ID authentication Apple Pay.
 If you want Express Transit checkout you have to say Suica.

 There’s also the inbound angle to consider.
-More stores are adding EMV contactless support and this means visitors can use their Apple Pay cards from home directly.
+Many stores have EMV contactless support and this means visitors can use their Apple Pay cards from home directly.
 However Apple does not cover inbound use in their support page, only domestic JP options.
-The problem here is there’s no magic catch-all checkout word like Suica, iD or QUICPay.
-Do you say Apple Pay, NFC-Pay, credit, or something else?
+The problem here is there’s no magic catch-all checkout word like Suica, PASMO, iD, QUICPay, WAON and nanaco.
+The current EMV usage seems to be saying ‘credit’ or ‘Touch’.

 If the staff hasn’t been properly trained (and be sure to check if they have a ‘trainee’ ID badge, usually a sign of trouble), they can’t understand what payment option you are asking for and match it with the right checkout button on the POS screen.
-Saying ‘credit’ seems to be the most common usage that works, sometimes ‘NFC Pay’, but Visa wants you to say ‘Visa Touch’, Mastercard wants you to say ‘mastercard contactless’, and so on.
+Saying ‘credit’ seems to work best, sometimes ‘NFC Pay’, but Visa wants you to say ‘Visa Touch’, Mastercard wants you to say ‘mastercard contactless’, and so on.
 It’s a marketing mess.